Is Weight Gain A Fact Of Ageing?

 It turns out that weight gain has far more to do with activity patterns, nutrition and friends than it does with age.
 Weight gain is NOT a fact of ageing, according to the National Institute of Health.

 And while many of us might remain healthy and happy adding a few kilos as we mature - as the societal expectation to ‘look hot’ diminishes and we prioritise more important things - there’s a limit to what’s good for our health, energy levels and longevity.
-It’s okay (in fact, fabulous!) to have cake on the couch occasionally, but living on the couch with cake for too long could kill you.
+It’s okay (in fact, fabulous!) to have cake on the couch occasionally, but living on the couch with cake for too long might not be the best thing for your wellbeing.

 Weight gain can have serious implications for our health.
 Excess weight increases the risk of heart disease, type 2 diabetes, breathing problems and various types of cancer, including breast, colon and endometrial cancer.